Frobenius Groups with Perfect Order Classes: Introduction

 We saw that an insoluble Frobenius group with perfect order classes is perfect with Frobenius complement isomorphic to the $\{2,3,5\}$-group $\SL{2}{5}$.
 It turns out that there are no Frobenius groups with perfect order classes in which the Frobenius complement is a soluble $\{2,3,5\}$-group.

 \begin{theoremE} A soluble Frobenius group whose Frobenius complement is a $\{2,3,5\}$-group with order divisible by $30$ does not have perfect order classes. \end{theoremE}

 Our results suffice to explain all the Frobenius groups with perfect order classes of order at most $15000$ in the library of Frobenius groups up to that order in the computer algebra system \Maple{}.
-A census of these groups is included as an appendix.

 As is common in studying groups with perfect order classes, a considerable amount of number theory (all of an elementary nature) makes its way into our arguments.